Generating Access Tokens for Server Side APIs

 Credential Refresh

-• After pressing the button, a set of credentials that includes a new certificate will be generated.
-Install the new credentials on your off-AEM server and ensure that connectivity is as expected, without removing the old credentials
+• After pressing the button, a set of credentials that includes a new certificate is generated.
+Install the new credentials on your off-AEM server and ensure that connectivity is as expected, without removing the old credentials.

-• Make sure the new credentials are used instead of the old ones when generating the access token
+• Make sure that the new credentials are used instead of the old ones when generating the access token.

 • Optionally revoke (and then delete) the prior certificate so it can no longer be used to authenticate with AEM as a Cloud Service.

-If the private key is compromised, you need to create credentials with a new certificate and new private key.
-After your application uses the new credentials to generate access tokens, you can revoke and delete the old certificates.
+If the private key is compromised, you must create credentials with a new certificate and new private key.
+After your application uses the new credentials so you can generate access tokens, you can revoke and delete the old certificates by doing the following:

 1. First, add the new key.
-This will generate credentials with a new private key and a new certificate.
-The new private key will be marked in the UI as current and will thus be used for all new credentials for this technical account going forward.
-Note that the credentials associated with the older private keys will still be valid until revoked.
-To achieve this, press the three dots () under your current technical account and press Add new private key:
+This key generates credentials with a new private key and a new certificate.
+The new private key is marked in the user interface as current and is, therefore, used for all new credentials for this technical account going forward.
+The credentials associated with the older private keys are still valid until revoked.
+To achieve this revocation, select the three dots () under your current technical account, then select Add new private key:

 Add new private key

-2. Press Add at the prompt that follows:
+2. Select Add at the prompt that follows:

 Confirm adding of new private key

-A new browse tab with the new crendetials will open and the UI will be updated to show both private keys, with the new one marked as current:
+A new browse tab with the new credentials opens and the user interface is updated to show both private keys with the new one marked as current:

 Private keys in the UI

 3. Install the new credentials on the non-AEM server and ensure connectivity works as expected.
-See the Server to Server Flow section for details on how to do this
+See Server to Server Flow section for details.

-4. Revoke the old certificate.
-You can do this by selecting the three dots () to the right of the certificate and pressing Revoke:
+4. Revoke the old certificate by selecting the three dots () to the right of the certificate, and selecting Revoke:

 Revoke certificate